fkie-cad/windowsScripts/winpe/README.md

 - /h Pint this.

 **Remarks**
-The `/vsr` only works, if the runtime libs are present on the host system.
+The `/vsr` only works,
+  if the runtime libs are present on the host system.
 This may be changed soon.

+`/eemdbg` did not successfully work yet.